Acemond/EpidemicSoundTest/README.md

 The main class is `TracksTracker`.
 It runs a method periodically (every day) to retrieve and store Epidemic Sound tracks from Spotify API.
+You can run the command `mvn spring-boot:run` to launch the scheduler.

 The job stores tracks in a MySQL database, you can change the url to the database of your choice in the `application.properties` located